mgbrian/ai-tools/README.md

 ## Apps
 Below are applications built (or that could have been built) on top of the above APIs.
 These apps were built at different stages of the above tools' development, with the express purpose of helping develop a component thereof (in addition to their other use-case):

-- Munchking and Minstrel helped develop the LLM interfaces, VAD and transcription (`brain`).
+- Munchking and Minstrel helped develop the LLM interfaces, VAD and live transcription (`brain`).
 - eagle-eye -- object detection and camera capture (`brain`).
 - catsitter -- live audio/video input/processing alongside simultaneous user interaction (`brain`), all of `phone`, and async server-side processing (in Python).
 - tutor - the hard lesson not to try and do this all in one project.